manishucsd/ir-samples/iree_cuda_backend.md

 Listing 3.
 Bufferization pass converts tensors to memref and create memref.subviews.

 **Key takeways from IREEComprehensiveBufferize:**
-- Why tensor to memrefs?
+- tensors vs. memref
+   - tensors are immutable while memrefs are mutable memory allocations
    - memref.subview creates the view of intput operands A and B and output C for single tiled-iteration 128x128x64.

 ## Tile and Distribute to Warps
 ```mlir